 In Argentina, there are a handful of words for money: guita, mosca, mango, gamba, palo, luca, tela, morlacos, and chirolas.

-The current building of the Museum is situated a few meters away from the Plaza de Mayo and was declared National Historical Monument in 2005.
+The current building was declared National Historical Monument in 2005.
+It is situated a few meters away from Plaza de Mayo.
 It originally housed the Buenos Aires Stock Exchange, designed by architects Henry Hunt and Hans Schröeder in 1862.
-Later, it was occupied by Caja de Conversión, the Office for National Public Lending and Banco Industrial, until it was finally transferred to the BCRA in 1942.
+Later, it accommodated the Caja de Conversión, the Office for National Public Lending and Banco Industrial, until it was finally transferred to the BCRA in 1942.

 Free admission